rustyeddy/moni/README.md

                    http://mobilerobot.io: resp: 1.042628ms links: 7
 ```

-This is handy if you manage a lot of websites.
+This is handy if you manage a lot of websites, or just want to get a

-## Service

-As a daemon Crawl provides the following REST API

-- GET  /api/healthcheck			= Are we alive?

-- GET  /api/config				= Working Configuration file
-- PUT  /api/config/wait/_{T}_	= Set wait time to T minutes

-- GET  /api/sites				= Get list of sites on watch list
-- GET  /api/site/_{url}_		= Get information about specific site
-- POST /api/site/_{url}_		= Add the URL to the watch list
+quick summary of how your web properties are doing..

 ## Crawling Websites

-Crawl walk a given web page (URL) gather all links from the page, it
-will very that each link of the given page is reachable, and if so how
-responsive is it?

-This allows you to quickly determine if something in your web has
-become unreachable, or unacceptably slow.

-## How it Works

-List of crawlable website is loaded into memory, then each of these
-sites is periodically crawled and compared to previous crawls.

-### Crawl with Colly
+Moni walks every page of a website, that it can find, and reports back
+with the stats gathered above.
+The output will be produced according
+to your desires!
+Text or JSON?
+You got it!

+If desired, Moni will also walk every sub-page of the website, however
+all external links with NOT be walked otherwise we will quickly be
+walking every website in the world, and be the next Google.

+We don't want to do that, we just want to ensure the good health of
+our own web properties, and find out immediately when something goes
+wrong (and it will, this is tech after all).

+## Moni is Built on Colly!

-Crawl uses the go package colly to monitor given websites.
-Colly makes
+Moni uses the go package [colly](http://getcolly.io) to monitor given
-a standard _get_ request to a given URL, gathers the links from that
+websites.
+Colly makes a standard _get_ request to a given URL, gathers
-web page, as well as text and other elements, then returns.
-The return
+the links from that web page, as well as text and other elements, then
-gets a timestamp that we use to record the elapsed time.
+returns.
+The return gets a timestamp that we use to record the elapsed
+time.

 #### Internal vs External Links